prettymuchbryce/templ/README.md

 ## Using it is easy too.
 There are only five commands.

-	templ - Lists all of your saved templates templ create directory name - Creates a new template templ delete name - Deletes a template templ init name - Initializes one of your saved templates. templ help - Help menu.
+	templ 							- Lists all of your saved templates templ create directory name 	- Creates and saves a new template templ init name 				- Initializes one of your saved templates. templ update directory name 	- Updates an existing saved template templ delete name 				- Deletes a saved template templ help 						- Help menu.

 ## Getting help